Ashwin117/BlogAPI/README.md

 	> npm install
 	> npm start
 ```
-On another terminal, run a local instance of mongodb
+On another terminal, run a local instance of MongoDB

 ```
 	> mongod